JetBrains/resharper-devguide/HowTo/CreateContextAction/CreateContextAction.md

 ---
+title: Create a Context Action
 ---

-# Create a Context Action

 **What you should know beforehand:**
 * [PSI](/HowTo/NavigateCode/NavigateCode.md#psi-basics)